Durand, Wisconsin: Healthcare

-AdventHealth Durand is a 25 bed critical access hospital (CAP) located in Durand.
-The hospital includes a level IV trauma center.
+AdventHealth Durand is a 25 bed critical access hospital (CAP) located in Durand and a level IV trauma center.
 There are two primary care clinics in Durand.
 The ratio of PCPs per 100,000 population in Durand is 20.8 compared to the Wisconsin statewide average of 75.6.
 Despite a hospital and two primary care clinics, Durand is located in both a mental health and primary care Health Professional Shortage Area (HPSA) qualifying the area as a medical desert.
 By the year 2035, Durand is expected to have a 36% deficit in primary care physicians.
 There are no behavioral health physicians in Durand.

 Education

-Durand MS/HS High School is the local public school.
+Durand MS/HS High School is the local public middle/high school.
+Caddie Woodlawn Elementary School educates students from grades Pre-Kindergarten through fifth grade in the area.

 During the early 1950s, consolidation of schools in Durand and environs resulted in some Catholic institutions serving as public schools, causing controversy and protests from Protestant residents based on the principle of "separation of church and state".